CTSRD-CHERI/cheri-c-programming/src/cheri-ccpp/cheri-runtime.md

    systems, such as FreeRTOS (CheriFreeRTOS) and RTEMS (CHERI-RTEMS), have been adapted to support referential and spatial memory protection using CHERI.
+ * seL4 has been updated (out of tree) to support referential and spatial memory protction using CHERI.
  * CHERIoT RTOS implements referential, spaital, and temporal memory protection using CHERI.